reconhub/dibbler/README.md

 ```

 Data from the network and the genetic cluster can be merged and checked using `dibbler.data`.
-The resulting object is a list with class `dibbler.input` with a dedicated plot method:
+The resulting object is a list with class `dibbler.data` with a dedicated plot method:

 ```r
 dat <- dibbler.data(graph=g, group=Salmonella$cluster)